 Hire a consultant to review and assess the state designation programs that recognize and support Vermont’s compact settlement areas.

-Hire a consultant to engage stakeholders and support the development of a state Land Use Plan that guides development to growth areas, town centers and appropriate rural locations and limits development within ecologically sensitive / risk-prone areas.
+Pass legislation to create a multi-stakeholder committee process and with funding to support the development of a statewide land use planning policy and implementation plan that guides development to growth areas, town centers, and appropriate rural locations, and limits the development within ecologically sensitive/risk-prone areas.
+The Legislature should clarify how and if this plan informs or directs land use planning, policy and regulation at the local, regional, and state level.

+If a State Land Use Plan is authorized, explore creation of a State Planning Office and/or other potential structures within the executive branch to implement the Plan at the state level.

-Create a State-wide redevelopment authority to bank land, underwrite acceptable risk, address blight, vacancy, and brownfields, improve building flood resilience in settled areas, and plan for new neighborhood development and infrastructure.
+Direct the Legislature to authorize development and implementation of a Statewide Land Use Plan.
+In doing so, the Legislature should clarify how and if a State Land Use Plan informs or directs land use planning, policy and regulation at the local, regional, and state level.Create a State-wide redevelopment authority to bank land, underwrite acceptable risk, address blight, vacancy, and brownfields, improve building flood resilience in settled areas, and plan for new neighborhood development and infrastructure.

 Prioritize public funding for mixed-use developments near transit hubs in regional and rural centers

 Provide enhanced technical assistance and support to municipalities and regions, including outreach and education for landowners and community members, to develop and implement town plans intended to maintain forest blocks and connecting habitat as authorized by Act 171, and effective zoning and subdivision bylaws to maintain forest blocks and connecting habitat.
+Because forest and habitat blocks do not end at state and national boundaries, support engagement in interstate and bi-national forest block and habitat connectivity efforts such as the Staying Connected Initiative at both the state and regional levels.

 Update Act 250 to promote compact settlement by: